 One of our favorites for kids (from our catalog) is Two Worlds, One Child’s Heartby Vered Kaminsky.
 This book does not only come with read-aloud and ambient music, but all drawings are animated.
 Another one is Sparklify the Earth by Sandra Rose Gunn: it comes with embedded videos and non-linear reading order.

 There is no shortage of interactive fiction for adults (IF) either.
 Apart from the classics, there are plenty of writers and designers creating worthwhile content for tablets and ereaders.

 4. They are difficult and expensive to make

 Well, this one is kind of true.
-If you decide to create your interactive ebook as an app, you definitely need to be able to code – or hire somebody to do it for you.
+If you decide to create your interactive ebook as an app, you will need to be able to code or hire somebody to do it for you.

 Additionally, countless smaller companies have designed apps and widgets to make your life as an author or publisher easier.
 A thorough guide is available here.

 Well, who knows?
 The most significant breakthrough in interactive fiction hasn't happened yet.
 But it has a strong fan-base pushing the boundaries between literature and games.